Find a Holiday

 If you want to take your stargazing to the next level, then pack a pair of binoculars or a telescope so that you can see happenings in the night sky more clearly.
 Greg from Cornwall Astronomy Society says: “Practice setting up your scope in the daylight, it needs to be familiar when it is pitch dark and you are doing everything under red light.

 Brian from Roseland Observatory summarises the essential items to pack for stargazing: “Take a drink, coffee or water, a snack – Cornish Pasty and chocolate.
-A fully charged mobile phone, a good torch, Satnav and a planisphere.
-Resist the urge to use your phone for everything, the battery will be flat when most needed.
+A fully charged mobile phone, a good torch, a Satnav and a planisphere.
+Resist the urge to use your phone for everything; the battery will be flat when most needed.
 Check you still have your First Aid Kit in the car.
-Good binoculars plus a tripod will increase your enjoyment especially for seeing the planets and the Moon.”
+Good binoculars plus a tripod will increase your enjoyment, especially for seeing the planets and the Moon.”

-Stargazing is the perfect activity to enjoy in autumn and winter, so be sure to book a holiday in Cornwall and visit some of these best spots to watch the stars.
+Stargazing is the perfect activity to enjoy in autumn and winter, so be sure to book a holiday in Cornwall and visit some of the spots to watch the stars.

 Similar articles